-Shoe and Leather Workers with little to no experience tend to make between $17780 and $19590 while the more experienced ones make over $29440 per year.
+Shoe and Leather Workers with little to no experience tend to make between $19440 and $22770 while the more experienced ones can earn over $35380 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Shoe and Leather Worker is to move to a higher paying state like MA.
-Right now, the highest paying states for Shoe and Leather Workers are MA, IL, NJ, AZ and MN.
+One of the easiest ways to increase your salary as a Shoe and Leather Worker and Repairer is to move to a higher paying state like NJ.
+Right now, the highest paying states for Shoe and Leather Workers are NJ, NV, MN, NH and WA.

-3 other factors that can increase your salary as A Shoe and Leather Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Shoe and Leather Worker and Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Shoe and Leather Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Shoe and Leather Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons